DataShades/ckanext-toolbelt/README.md

 # Print basic Makefile for ckan-deps-installer
 make deps-makefile

-# Print pyproject example with black, isort, pytest and pyright configuration.
+# Print pyproject example with black, isort, pytest, ruff and pyright configuration.
+# Options:
+# -p: name of the CKAN plugin.
+This options improves isort fixes.
+If missing, command will
+#     use the name of current directory(`ckanext-` is removed) as a name of plugin
+# -w: write the output to pyproject.toml instead of <stdout>

-make pyproject -p <plugin_name>
+make pyproject

 # Parse config declarations of the given plugins and print them in the format,
 # suitable for the README.md
 make config-readme <plugin1> <plugin2> <plugin3>

+#

 # Start mail server that will catch outcomming mails.
 dev mail-server